sjsone/vscode-neos-fusion-lsp/README.md

 #### How does it work?

-The language-server relies heavely on the [ts-fusion-parser](https://www.npmjs.com/package/ts-fusion-parser) which is a typescript  port of the "official" [Fusion Parser](https://github.com/neos/neos-development-collection/tree/8.2/Neos.Fusion/Classes/Core).
+The language-server relies heavily on the [ts-fusion-parser](https://www.npmjs.com/package/ts-fusion-parser) which is a typescript  port of the "official" [Fusion Parser](https://github.com/neos/neos-development-collection/tree/8.2/Neos.Fusion/Classes/Core).

-Essentialy it reads all AST-Nodes from the fusion parser and checks if the curser is on one of these AST-Nodes.
+Essentially it reads all AST-Nodes from the fusion parser and checks if the curser is on one of these AST-Nodes.
 If it is, the relevant actions are carried out.

 The AFX and EEL parser is part of the [ts-fusion-parser](https://www.npmjs.com/package/ts-fusion-parser).

-#### Is there a roadmap?
+#### Is there a road map?

-Currently there is no roadmap.
+Currently there is no road map.

 #### What about EEL-Helper and NodeType-Configuration